psmass/PIC18FTimerLib.X/README.md

 (uncomment the physical Timer in the PIC18F46K22.h file).
 Timers may each be configured as either a ONE_SHOT or CONTINOUS mode timer at timer creation time (new_timer(mode, time-value, callback).
 When a timer 'fires' the callback function is called (note in interrupt context so best to put work on some sort of background work queue).
-The timer lib is intented as part of GSM message timeout where a timeout constitutes an error.
+The timer lib is intended as part of GSM message timeout where a timeout constitutes an error.
 The physical selected timer is configured at compile time via #defines vs. runtime to save space (additonally only one set of timers can be configured so technically a run time decision is not necessary.